Fighting for Victims of Cancer Misdiagnosis

 In Missouri, you only have two years from when the malpractice occurred to file a civil claim.
 That means that if a misdiagnosis was made 18 months ago, and you just found out today, then you only have a short time to take action against the doctor who failed you.
 There are specific exceptions; for example, if the doctor failed to inform of a test result, the deadline is pushed to two years from the patient’s date of discovery.
 Either way, it is very important that you act as soon as you learn any possible malpractice has occurred in order to protect your rights.

 If you or someone you care about has suffered a cancer misdiagnosis due to the malpractice of a medical professional, contact us immediately.
-Call Norton & Norton, P.C., at 816-454-5800 and tell us about your situation.
+Call Norton & Spencer, P.C., at 816-454-5800 and tell us about your situation.
 We may be able to help.